 In 2014, Ari released the 3 part video entitled “Rhythm Training” geared for all musicians who want to improve their time and rhythmic vocabulary.
 It offers a clear step by step approach and is available through www.mymusicmasterclass.com

-“The Ari Hoenig Songbook” (a book with the lead sheets of all of Ari’s compositions (not just the easy ones) is available for download at www.lulu.com)
+Since 2014, Ari has released many other educational videos on mymusicmasterclass.com.
+He started an online members only club at Patreon.com to talk about musical concepts and to share video lessons.
+“The Ari Hoenig Songbook” (a book with the lead sheets of all of Ari’s compositions (not just the easy ones) is available for download at www.arihoenig.bandcamp.com )

-Ari Currently lives in Brooklyn with his wife and 2 kids.
+Ari currently resides in Brooklyn with his wife and 2 kids.